Healthy Homes Assessment Pipitea

 Draught Stopping Pipitea

-If you are able to feel external air coming in or an unobstructed draught coming out of a hole or gap or crack, then it is likely to be a gap or an opening that needs sealing in some way.
-Large cracks and gaps should be fixed permanently.
-The gaps that exceed 3mm that allow air to enter or exit of the home require sealing.
-For instance, if an open fireplace isn’t used it may cause draughts and should be blocked from.
-Landlords and property managers are accountable for ensuring such draughts are eliminated as far as imaginable.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap, then it’s probably a gap or crack that needs sealing in the way you can.
+Large gaps and cracks should be stopped permanently.
+Any gaps greater than 3mm that allow air in or out into your house require sealing.
+For example, if the open fireplace isn’t in use it could cause draughts, and must be sealed off.
+Property managers and landlords are responsible for ensuring that such draughts are squelched in the maximum extent possible.

-You don’t need to block off holes or gaps in the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for movement of the building as the house warms and cools to allow them to be closed and opened instead of instead of being stuck.
-We will inspect all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows may be required to allow for movement within the structure as the household heats and cools, in order to let them be closed and opened rather than securing.
+We will test the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections